 Participating in creative projects has been shown to help slow cognitive decline, increase self esteem and promote socialization in seniors.
-That’s why I intentionally incorporate crafting into programming at Armbrook Village.
+That’s why I intentionally incorporate crafting into assisted living programming at Armbrook Village Senior Living in Westfield MA.

 These activities, such as scrapbooking and hanging homemade bird feeders or holiday ornaments, are meant to increase fine motor coordination, mitigate the effects of osteoarthritis, increase grip and finger strength and promote sequencing and decision making.
 There is even research that shows the aging brain as more amenable to creative thinking than a younger brain!
 I mainly work with seniors who have MCI or mild cognitive impairment, and they are some of the most creative people I know.